 Subject to clause 29.3, the directors may put a resolution to the members to pass a resolution without a general meeting being held.

-The directors must notify the auditor (if any) as soon as possible that a resolution has or will be put to members, and set out the wording of the resolution.
+The directors must notify the auditor (if any) as soon as possible that a resolution has or will be put to members and set out the wording of the resolution.

 The company cannot pass resolutions for the below without holding a meeting: